rapid7/metasploit-framework/CONTRIBUTING.md

 * **Don't** leave your pull request description blank.
 * **Don't** abandon your pull request.
 Being responsive helps us land your code faster.

-Pull requests [PR#9966] is a couple good examples to follow.
+Pull request [PR#9966] is a good example to follow.

 #### New Modules